 - Start with labeling the CLV for each of your customers

 - Divide your customers into two lists: high CLV and low CLV.
-It would be best to use something like the top and bottom 20% of your customers, to emphasize the differences between the two.
+It is best to use the top and bottom 20% (approximately) of your customers in order to emphasize the differences between the two.

-- For each list, upload it into Facebook and create a normal (not Value-Based) Custom Audience
+- Upload each list to Facebook and create a normal (not Value-Based) Custom Audience

-- Facebook will then match it’s users to the lists which you uploaded
+- Facebook will then match its users to the lists you uploaded

 - Create a Facebook lookalike audience for each of the lists

-- When running new acquisition campaigns, use the high-CLV lookalike audience, and exclude both the low-CLV lookalike audience, and your current customers
+- When running new acquisition campaigns, use the high-CLV lookalike audience.
+Exclude both the low-CLV lookalike audience and your current customers

-When implementing this, you can adjust the percentages of your users included in each of the lists, adjust the percentage of Facebook users included in the lookalike audiences, and leverage any additional knowledge you may already have as to what makes your strongest customers.
-For example, to reduce the chances of acquiring low-CLV customers, use a targeted list with 10% of your users with the lowest CLV, and create a broad/large lookalike audience for your excluded low-CLV audience.
+You can adjust the percentages of your users included in each of the lists and/or the percentage of Facebook users included in the lookalike audiences.
+Be sure to leverage any additional knowledge you may already have as to what makes your strongest customers.
+For example, to reduce the chances of acquiring low-CLV customers, pull a targeted list composed of the lowest value 10% of your users.
+Next, create a broad/large lookalike audience for your excluded low-CLV audience.
 If you are using content targeted at a particular segment of your customers, then you can filter the high-CLV list to only include customers in that segment.

-This strategy gives you more control, by relying upon your own definition of the type of customer you wish to acquire.
-It is ideal for situations where your cost of acquisition is high compared with your average customer lifetime value and your main priority is to improve upon that ratio.
+This strategy gives you more control by relying on your own definition of the type of customer you wish to acquire.
+It is ideal whenever your cost of acquisition is high compared to your average customer lifetime value and your main priority is to improve upon that ratio.

 If instead you are trying to maximize the number of customers acquired, we have developed a third strategy.